 HALLOWEEN CRAFT – HOW TO MAKE A CREEPY, SPOOKY, HAUNTED HOUSE

-Welcome to another Wacky Wednesday project – this time for a Halloween haunted house.
+Welcome to another Wacky Workshops project – this time for a Halloween haunted house.

 It’s going to be creepy, it’s going to be spooky, but most of all fun and a little bit kooky.

 My favourite crafts to do with kids are the ones that really encourage them to use their imagination and come up with their own ideas.